-12 Unless course specific regulations specify a lower limit a student shall not normally be permitted to register for more than a total of 6 taught modules (120 credits).
+- Unless course specific regulations specify a lower limit a student shall not normally be permitted to register for more than a total of 6 taught modules (120 credits).
 Retaking a module (see Regulation 43 below) counts as a separate registration for the purposes of this regulation.
 Students given credit in accordance with the APL regulations and procedures shall be permitted a proportionately reduced total number of module registrations (see Section 10.1).
-A student who withdraws from his or her course (see Section 9.1, Regulation 39), or intermits with permission before the second week of the first semester of the academic year in which she/he is enrolled (see Section 9.1, Regulations 32-38) shall not have the modules for which he or she was registered included in the total number of module registrations.
+A student who withdraws from his or her course (see Section 9.1, Regulation 39), or intermits with permission before the second week of the first semester of the academic year in which she/he is enrolled (see Section 9.1, Regulations 32-38) shall not have the modules for which he or she was registered included in the total number of module registrations. - Once a student has met the requirements for their intended award they shall not be eligible to register for any additional modules.
+A student may only decline an award to enable them to undertake any outstanding eligible first assessments/reassessments.

-- 13 Students shall be able to study full-time, part-time, and/or in short blocks of full-time study, during the day and/or the evening or by distance learning as stated in the relevant course specification.
-Students shall be able to switch between modes of study without loss of standing. - 14 A full-time programme of study shall normally comprise 600 learning hours in each semester and during the summer studies period.
+- Students shall be able to study full-time, part-time, and/or in short blocks of full-time study, during the day and/or the evening or by distance learning as stated in the relevant course specification.
+Students shall be able to switch between modes of study without loss of standing. - A full-time programme of study shall normally comprise 600 learning hours in each semester and during the summer studies period.
 A part-time programme of study will be completed over a period of more than one academic year.

-- 15 Each student shall have a programme of study, listing the modules to be studied on that programme in each semester.
-The authorised programme approver shall approve a student's programme of study in line with the overall aims of the scheme, principles of academic coherence and the learning outcomes of the course for which the student is registered. - 16 Students may only attend and be assessed in those modules included in their approved programme of study. - 17 Programmes of study shall normally be finalised before the start of the semester.
+Each student shall have a programme of study, listing the modules to be studied on that programme in each semester.
+The authorised programme approver shall approve a student's programme of study in line with the overall aims of the scheme, principles of academic coherence and the learning outcomes of the course for which the student is registered.

-18 A student wishing to withdraw from a module for which he or she is registered must submit a written request to the Academic Registrar no later than the end of the second week of the first semester of the academic year in which she/he is enrolled.
+- Students may only attend and be assessed in those modules included in their approved programme of study. - 17 Programmes of study shall normally be finalised before the start of the semester. - 18 A student wishing to withdraw from a module for which he or she is registered must submit a written request to the Academic Registrar no later than the end of the second week of the first semester of the academic year in which she/he is enrolled.
 Such requests must be agreed in writing by the Academic Registrar.
 Without such written agreement every module shall count towards the maximum permitted total registrations (see Regulation 12 above).
 Subject to the Academic Registrar's consent, the student shall be deemed not to have taken the module and their record will be updated accordingly.
 Where this results in the student no longer meeting the criteria for full time study, their mode of attendance will be formally amended to part-time by the University.
 A student who the University deems still to be studying on a full time basis will continue to pay the appropriate full time fee.
 A student who the University deems to be studying on a part time basis will receive a refund of the tuition fees paid for the module(s), as appropriate.
 Having withdrawn from a module, a student shall only be permitted to substitute it with an alternative module with the approval of the University.
-Such requests shall only be considered where there is no reduction in the total number of modules registered.
+Such requests shall only be considered where there is no reduction in the total number of modules registered (See also Section 9.1, Regulations 32-34).